 Applying for a Student Visa

-If you received a form I-20 from the University of Central Missouri, you will apply for a student visa, or F-1 visa.
+If you received a form I-20 from the University of Central Missouri, you will apply for an F-1 student visa.
 If you received a form DS-2019 from the university, you will apply for a J-1 exchange visitor visa.
 If you are confused about what type of form you have received, please look in the bottom left corner on the first page of the form.

-This information is for people who plan to enter the United States for the first time to study.
-For information on bringing dependents to the U.S., returning to continue studies, or renewing your visa, or for more details on how to apply for a student visa, refer to the U.S. Department of State website at: travel.state.gov
+The following information is for people who plan to enter the United States for the first time to study.
+For information on bringing dependents to the U.S., returning to continue studies, or renewing your visa, or for more details on how to apply for a student visa, refer to the U.S. Department of State website at: http://travel.state.gov/.

 1.Contact your local U.S. Embassy or Consulate to ask about how to get an international student (F-1) or exchange visitor (J-1) international student visa.
 Click Here for a list of Consulates and Embassies.